Kong/docs.konghq.com/app/_src/gateway/production/monitoring/health-check.md

 content_type: tutorial
 ---

-This tutorial will guide you through the process of setting up and using the new Kong Status endpoint, which provides a more reliable and simple way to determine if Kong is ready to serve requests.
-The endpoint will return a 200 OK response when Kong is ready, or a 503 Service Unavailable response when it's not.
+This tutorial will guide you through the process of using the new Kong Status endpoint, which provides a more reliable and simple way to determine if Kong is ready to serve requests.

+To put it simply, health check endpoint will return a 200 OK response when Kong is ready, or a 503 Service Unavailable response when it's not.
 This is useful for load balancers and other tools that need to monitor the readiness of Kong instances.

 ## Prerequisites